syncfusion-content/javascript-docs/js/Diagram/Exporting.md

 Exports diagram as data of formats ImageURL/SVG.</td></tr>
 </table>

-### Region
+#### Region

-You can export any particular region of the **Diagram**.
+You can export any particular region of the Diagram.
 The region to be exported is based on the region and bounds properties.
 Following table illustrates provided diagram regions.

 <table>
 <tr>